 Real Estate

-Reading Time: 5 min
+Reading Time: 6 min

 Investing in Hungary real estate helps protect money from inflation, increase capital, and get a residence permit.
-To become a resident, you must buy an apartment or house for a price of €500,000.
+Since January 1st, 2025, foreigners purchasing Hungarian real estate valued at least €500,000 can obtain residence permits.

 How to buy Hungary real estate: Budapest apartments for getting residence permit